How To Save A Marriage On The Brink Of Divorce

 Seek professional help

 Accepting that your marriage is struggling and being honest with yourself is crucial.
 Seeking professional help both individually and as a couple from a mental health professional can be a tremendous asset for your marriage's survival.
 There could be issues that have not been dealt with, which could be a contributing factor.
-A mental health professional can also give you additional helpful ways to rebuild and strengthen your marriage based on the information you give them.
+During marriage counseling, a mental health professional can also give you additional helpful ways to rebuild and strengthen your marriage based on the information you give them.
 Unfortunately, many married couples who can benefit from mental health services delay or avoid seeking help because they see it as a sign of weakness or feel embarrassed to admit their marriage is on the brink of divorce.

 Getty